EMN - Enlightenment Media News - Benevolent News Presented With Love

 Is it really in OUR INTEREST to have so many drugs that have risks of serious side effects or even death, marketed directly to the consumer?

 And of course, this is only one tip in a field of icebergs.
-Some claim that drug ads educate – I say they manipulate; drugs and drugs interactions are complicated, not something to be “learned” over the course of repeated 30-60 seconds ads so a TV viewer will request a drug while seeking some relief from pain.
+Some claim that drug ads educate – I say they manipulate; drugs and drug interactions are complicated, not something to be “learned” over the course of repeated 30-60 second ads, so a TV viewer will request a drug while seeking some relief from pain.

 I say prescription medications should NOT be advertised on television!